 Most landscape professionals know that planter gardening can be quite different when compared to regular gardening directly in the ground.
 From watering requirements to nutrient requirements, and even the soil type itself, in planters, can be quite unique.

-Fiberglass planters, when compared to other planter materials, can make planter gardening much simpler from a winter maintenance perspective.
-Simply stated, a good quality fiberglass planter can remain as is, where is, over the winter.
+Fibreglass planters, when compared to other planter materials, can make planter gardening much simpler from a winter maintenance perspective.
+Simply stated, a good quality fibreglass planter can remain as is, where is, over the winter.
 The two key factors in the survival of the planter itself without winter damage is drainage and soil type.

-And one great advantage of fiberglass is that it is not porous, so water cannot seep into the walls and then freeze and do damage.
+And one great advantage of fibreglass is that it is not porous, so water cannot seep into the walls and then freeze and do damage.

 Whether the plants are removed will depend on what plants have been planted.
 For perennials that remain in the planter on a year-round basis, nothing else needs to be done.
 Everything freezes and then everything thaws and the cycle starts again.
 In select cases, prior to the original planting, a rigid or spray foam insulation can be placed up against the planter inside walls.
 This is intended to keep the roots frozen and protect the plants from starting a new premature growth cycle during a winter thaw, followed by a deep freeze, a sure way to distress and even kill the plant.

 And of course, leaving a planter outdoors on a year-round basis with UV exposure requires good UV protection to prevent fading.
-Good quality fiberglass planters will have excellent UV protection.
-But remember, the old saying of “you get what you pay for” is true even with planters.
+Good quality fibreglass planters will have excellent UV protection.
+But remember the old saying of “you get what you pay for” is true even with planters.
 Cheap planters probably have no UV protection so expect fading.